eBay Purchase Price: $100+ AUD

 Witnessing the very few copies of Windows 1.0 on eBay usually for sale overseas and in excess of $1,000 US at the end of auction, I never had success obtaining a copy.
 Due to that, Windows 2.11 marketed as Windows/286 and Windows/386 are the earliest copies I have in a box.

 For physical comparison as these would have been sold next to each other on the store shelf, I’ve placed a couple of copies I have still in shrink wrap.
 The styling of the boxes was rather typical of late 1980s software by Microsoft.

 Although very similar in appearance, the back side of the boxes shows that Windows/386 has a higher emphasis with multitasking, especially concerning DOS applications utilising 8086 virtual mode, a new feature with 80386 processors.

-Shown to their sides, and the Windows/386 box is both fatter and heavier coming with both 5¼” and 3½” floppy disks for installation.
-That copy of Windows/286 only came supplied with 5¼” floppy disks.
+Shown to their sides, the Windows/386 box is both fatter and heavier coming with both 5¼” and 3½” floppy disks for installation.
+The copy of Windows/286 only came supplied with 5¼” floppy disks.

 From here on I’ll focus on Windows/386 using another copy I had already opened.
 Below is a closer look at the box to improve readability.